mdn/content/files/en-us/learn/css/building_blocks/selectors/selectors_tasks/index.md

 In this task, try the following:

 - Make any paragraph that directly follows an h2 element red.
-- Remove the bullets and add a 1px grey bottom border only to list items that are a direct child of the ul with a class of list.
+- Remove the bullets and add a 1px grey bottom border only to list items that are a direct child of the ul with a class of `list`.

 ![Text with the CSS applied for the solution to task 4.](selectors4.jpg)